 – Humid areas like your bathroom

-- Places where there’s too much air circulation, like fans or vents
+– Places where there’s too much air circulation, like near fans or vents

-Most importantly, don’t forget to test home smoke and carbon monoxide detectors at least once a month!
+Most importantly, don’t forget to test home smoke and carbon monoxide detectors at least once a month and to change the batteries every six months.

 While it’s recommended that there’s a fire extinguisher in every level of your home, there are a few key places that are priorities when deciding placement.